The Constitutions of Clarendon - 1164

 Note: Do not confuse the Constitutions of Clarendon with the Clarendon Code

 The Constitutions of Clarendon represent an attempt by Henry II to exert state control over the Church in England.
 During the turmoil of the Civil War (see Stephen and Maud) the church had extended its sphere of influence, and Henry was doing his best to reverse that trend.

-The church leaders in England, including Archbishop of Canterbury Thomas a Becket, reluctantly agreed to the provisions.
+The church leaders in England, including Archbishop of Canterbury Thomas Becket, reluctantly agreed to the provisions.
 When Pope Alexander condemned the agreement, Becket reversed his field and also condemned the Constitutions.
-This led to bitter conflict between Becket and Henry, conflict which finally ended in Becket's murder in 1170.
-After the murder Henry revoked the two controversial clauses, but the rest of the Constitutions remained in effect and were integrated into the common law of England.
+This led to a bitter conflict between Becket and Henry, a conflict which finally ended in Becket's murder in 1170.
+After the murder, Henry revoked the two controversial clauses, but the rest of the Constitutions remained in effect and were integrated into the common law of England.

 FULL TEXT OF THE CONSTITUTIONS OF CLARENDON